ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 A hard disk stores all instructions of the program.
 If the program is relatively small and simple it fits a single file.
 Complex applications occupy several files.

 Suppose that you have a single file program.
-The OS loads the file into the computer memory called RAM.
+When you launch it, the OS loads the file into the computer memory called RAM.
 Then the OS allocates a part of processor time for the new task.
 This way, the processor performs the program's instructions at specified intervals.

 The first step of launching a program is to load it into RAM.
 We should consider the computer memory internals to understand this step better.